-The religious books we cover, we think are important for everyone to be aware of and educated on because they all matter.
+The religious books we cover, we think are important for everyone to be aware of and educated.
+They all matter.

 The Religious Focus Is Up To You

-I’ve strayed a little from the topic we started with, Christian or secular?
-This curriculum is neither Christian nor secular because we wrote it deliberately to be a place you can come to for the truth and walk away with the tools to figure out your own worldview, a major part of which is religion.
+This curriculum is neither Christian nor secular.
+We wrote it deliberately to be a place you can come to for the truth.
+We want you to walk away with the tools to figure out your own worldview, a major part of which is religion.

 This curriculum is both Christian and secular (or any other religion) because we wrote it deliberately to be a thinking curriculum where you bring the world as you understand it, including your religious beliefs, and lay them on the table for your kids to see in full view.
 We hope when you come across a tough topic you will take the time to explain what you personally believe about it and why to your children.
 We can hardly do that for you.
 No one can do that for you, nor should they.
 It’s your job to pass on your beliefs to your kids, not ours.